 This applies to directors who file accounts themselves, and companies who use third party agents or accountants to file their annual accounts.

-Most companies, however, can make the change now as software is already available.
-There are many software providers who offer a range of accounting packages to prepare and file accounts – you can find software for filing company documents.
+Most companies can make the change now as commercial software is already available.
+There are many software providers who offer a range of accounting packages to prepare and file accounts – you can find software for filing company accounts.

 Software-only filing supports our goal of a fully digital filing service and helps to meet our organisational priority to prevent economic crime and bring the UK in line with international best practice.